rachsmithcodes/rachsmith.com/src/content/notes/lower-the-bar.md

 ---
 title: It's okay to lower the bar
 slug: lower-the-bar
-added: 2024-08-13 20:08
+added: 2024-08-13T10:08:00.000Z
-updated: 2024-08-13 20:08
+updated: 2024-08-13T10:08:00.000Z
+excerpt: >-
+  I had a journal entry in my Hobonichi Techo Cousin for every day this year until July, where I have a string of blank pages.
+note: published
+publish: true
 tags:
   - journaling
-excerpt: I had a journal entry in my Hobonichi Techo Cousin for every day this year until July, where I have a string of blank pages.
-note: published
-publish: true
 ---

 I had a journal entry in my [Hobonichi Techo Cousin](/hobonichi-techo-cousin/) for every day this year until July, where I have a string of blank pages.